neoforged/ModDevGradle/README.md

 External dependencies will only be loaded in your runs if they are mods (with a `META-INF/neoforge.mods.toml` file), or if they have the `FMLModType` entry set in their `META-INF/MANIFEST.MF` file.
-Usually, Java libraries do not fit either of these requirements, leading to a `ClassNotFoundException` at run time when you try to run your mod.
+Usually, Java libraries do not fit either of these requirements, leading to a `ClassNotFoundException` at run time when you try to call them from your mod.

 To fix this, the library needs to be added to the `additionalRuntimeClasspath` as follows:
 ```groovy